JamesHuang0/JamesHuang0/README.md

 # Hello, I'm James.

-I am an eager learner and open to learn any new languages I don't already know.
+I am an eager learner and am open to learning any new programming languages.
 I am proficient in HTML, CSS, and JavaScript.

+# What I'm working on 💻
 I am currently working on an app that utilizes sentiment analysis to verify the authenticity of Google user reviews.
-I am also currently learning AWS.
+I am also currently learning AWS and Java.

 # You can contact me here: